javsgon/leaflet-challenge/README.md

 Part 1: Create the Earthquake Visualization

-  1. Get your dataset.
-To do so, follow these steps:
+  1. Get the dataset.
+To do so, the below steps were followed:

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON FeedLinks (https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php). page and choose a dataset to visualize.
+The USGS GeoJSON FeedLinks page was visited (https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php). and a dataset was chosen to visualize it.

-When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
-Use the URL of this JSON to pull in the data for the visualization.
+Note: When clicking a dataset (such as "All Earthquakes from the Past 7 Days"), we are given a JSON representation of that data.
+The URL of this JSON was used to pull in the data for the visualization.
 ![Screenshot 2023-08-13 at 9 02 46 PM](https://github.com/javsgon/leaflet-challenge/assets/125521896/d561bc2b-545a-4f86-b218-3a43a40d1e5e)

   2. Import and visualize the data by doing the following:

-Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+Using Leaflet, a map was createed that plots all the earthquakes from the dataset based on their longitude and latitude.

-Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+The data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes appear larger, and earthquakes with greater depth appear darker in color.

-Hint: The depth of the earth can be found as the third coordinate for each earthquake.

-Include popups that provide additional information about the earthquake when its associated marker is clicked.
+Popups are included that provide additional information about the earthquake when its associated marker is clicked.

-Create a legend that will provide context for your map data.
+A legend was created that provide context for the map data.

 ![Screenshot 2023-08-13 at 9 02 26 PM](https://github.com/javsgon/leaflet-challenge/assets/125521896/25e43856-abfb-4260-9043-37cd13bbbc96)